Tree of life: Ancient Iran

-In the Avestan literature and Iranian mythology, there are several sacred vegetal icons related to life, eternality and cure, like: Amesha Spenta Amordad (guardian of plants, goddess of trees and immortality), Gaokerena (or white Haoma) a tree that its vivacity would certify continuance of life in universe, Bas tokhmak (a tree with remedial attribute, retentive of all herbal seeds, and destroyer of sorrow), Mashyа and Mashyane (parents of the human race in Iranian myths), Barsom (copped offshoots of pomegranate, gaz or Haoma that Zoroastrians use in their rituals), Haoma (a plant, unknown today, that was source of sacred potable), etc.
+In the Avestan literature and Iranian mythology, there are several sacred vegetal icons related to life, eternality and cure, such as Amesha Spenta; Ameretat, the guardian of plants and goddess of trees and immortality; Gaokerena or white haoma, a tree that its vivacity would certify continuance of life in the universe; the bas tokhmak, a tree with remedial attribute, retentive of all herbal seeds, and destroyer of sorrow; Mashya and Mashyana, the parents of the human race; barsom, copped offshoots of pomegranate, gaz (Tamarix gallica), or haoma that Zoroastrians use in their rituals; and haoma, a plant, unknown today, that was the source of sacred potable.

-Gaokerena is a large, sacred Haoma planted by Ahura Mazda.
-Ahriman (Ahreman, Angremainyu) created a frog to invade the tree and destroy it, aiming to prevent all trees from growing on the earth.
-As a reaction, Ahura Mazda created two kar fish staring at the frog to guard the tree.
-The two fish are always staring at the frog and stay ready to react to it.
-Because Ahriman is responsible for all evil including death, while Ahura Mazda is responsible for all good (including life).
+The Gaokerena is a large, sacred haoma planted by Ahura Mazda.
+Ahriman created a frog to invade and destroy the tree, aiming to prevent all trees from growing on the earth.
+As a reaction, Ahura Mazda created two kar-fish staring at the frog to guard the tree.
+The two fish always stare at the frog and stay ready to react to it.
+Ahriman is responsible for all evil, including death; Ahura Mazda is responsible for all good (including life).

-Haoma is another sacred plant due to the drink made from it.
-The preparation of the drink from the plant by pounding and the drinking of it are central features of Zoroastrian ritual.
-Haoma also personified as a divinity.
-It bestows essential vital qualities—health, fertility, husbands for maidens, even immortality.
+Haoma is another sacred plant because of the drink made from it.
+Preparing the drink by pounding and drinking it is a central feature of Zoroastrian ritual.
+Haoma is also personified as a divinity.
+It bestows essential qualities—health, fertility, husbands for maidens, and even immortality.
 The source of the earthly haoma plant is a shining white tree that grows on a paradisiacal mountain.
 Sprigs of this white haoma were brought to earth by divine birds.
 The tree is considerably diverse.

 Haoma is the Avestan form of the Sanskrit soma.
-The near identity of the two in ritual significance is considered by scholars to point to a salient feature of an Indo-Iranian religion antedating Zoroastrianism.
+The identity of the two in ritual significance is considered by scholars to point to a salient feature of an Indo-Iranian religion antedating Zoroastrianism.

-Another related issue in ancient mythology of Iran is the myth of Mashyа and Mashyane, two trees who were the ancestors of all living beings.
-This myth can be considered as a prototype for the creation myth where living beings are created by Gods (who have a human form).
+Another related issue in Persian mythology is Mashya and Mashyana, two trees that were the ancestors of all living beings.
+This myth is a prototype for the creation myth, in which gods create living beings.